 Iran executes Kurdish political prisoner

 Iran executed Kurd political prisoner Kamal Ahmadnejad in Miandoab, northwest Iran, on Monday morning.
-He was charged with killing an IRGC member and being a member of Kurd dissident group.
+He was charged with killing an IRGC member and being a member of a Kurdish dissident group.

 According to a source, the Kurd prisoner was suddenly taken to Miandoab Prison’s Section 2 two weeks ago and was executed on Monday, September 10.
 His family and relatives were only notified after he was hanged.